liuyinz/binky.el/README.md

 ## Customization

 A lot of options are provided.
-See docstrings in file.
+See docstrings in defcustoms.

 ## Feature

-- Better UI experience than `register-to-point`, such as preview customization and jump highlight
+- Better UI experience than `register-to-point`, such as preview customization, jump highlight and margin indicator
 - Integration with buffers switch, and more sorting strategies are provided now and in future
+- Vim-like mark and jump style.

 ## Comparison